cheat-sheets/game-theory-cheat-sheet/README.md

 | **Stay silent** | -1,-1                 | -3,0                |
 | **Betray**      | 0,-3                  | **-2,-2**           |

-- There is 1 NE:
+- There is 1 NE (Nash Equilibrium):
   - Both players betray.
 - This is a [dominant strategies NE](#nash-equilibrium).
 - It is also the only non [Pareto optimal outcome](#pareto-optimality) in this game.